 Haitian leader’s killing draws condemnation, calls for calm

-The assassination of Haitian President Jovenel Moïse has drawn shock and condemnation from leaders in other parts of the world, along with calls for calm and unity in Haiti.
+The assassination of Haitian President Jovenel Moïse has drawn shock and condemnation from leaders around the world, along with calls for calm and unity in Haiti.

 Moïse was killed in an attack on his private residence early Wednesday, according to Haiti's interim prime minister.
 First lady Martine Moïse was shot in the attack and is hospitalized.
 It wasn't immediately clear who was behind the assassination in the troubled Caribbean nation, which has grown increasingly unstable in recent years.